i05nagai/memorandum/language/english_speaking.md

         * The U.S. president threatened to further escalate the trade war with China.
 * aspire
     * we have aspired to bring society and our customers the highest quality of products and services.
+    * She aspires to have a company of her own someday
 * communicate
     * You will need to write and speak clearly, easily communicating complex ideas
 * perform